livitup/docker-k8s-lab/docs/source/docker/host-network.rst

   2 packets transmitted, 2 received, 0% packet loss, time 1001ms
   rtt min/avg/max/mdev = 7.342/7.346/7.350/0.004 ms

-The container has the same ip/mac address as the host. we see that when using host mode networking, the container effectively inherits the IP address from its host.
-This mode is faster than the bridge mode (because there is no routing overhead), but it exposes the container directly to the public network, with all its security implications [#f1]_.
+The container has the same ip/mac address as the host.
+When using host mode networking the container effectively inherits the IP address from its host.
+This mode is faster than the bridge mode (because there is no routing overhead), but it exposes the container directly to the public network, with all the related security implications [#f1]_.

 Reference
 ----------